MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
-Let's create a new file to hold our room routes called `routes/rooms.js`, and paste in the following:
+Let's create a new file to hold our room routes called `routes/rooms.js`, and type in the following:
 >
 ```Javascript
 const express = require('express');